Mia06-coder/python-projects/beginner/expense-tracker/README.md

 ## **Motivation Behind It**

 I wanted to build a **practical, real-world application** that enhances my understanding of **Python, databases, and command-line interactions**.
 Managing expenses is a common task, and creating a tracker helps solidify my skills while solving a useful problem.

+## Features

+- **Add Expenses**: Record new expenses with a description and amount.
+- **List Expenses**: View all recorded expenses with a formatted table.
+- **Summary**: Get a total of all recorded expenses.
+- **Delete Expenses**: Remove expenses from the database by ID, with all deletions logged for audit purposes.

 ## **Usage**